Olly Moss: Campo Santo and Firewatch

 In September 2013, Moss and Mark of the Ninja lead designer Nels Anderson joined with former Telltale Games employees Jake Rodkin and Sean Vanaman to found Campo Santo.
 Moss worked closely on the design and was art director for the studio's first release, Firewatch.
 Inspired by the iconic style of the 1960s National Park posters, Firewatch echoes Moss’s graphic style.
 Moss was responsible for the game’s color and lighting scheme and handled all of the environment design language, and he also created various logos and designs for the props in Firewatch.

 Valve

 Moss left Campo Santo in 2016, and is now working for Valve.
-He worked as an artist on Half-Life: Alyx, and illustrated the August 23, 2017 issue of the Rick and Morty comic series, for the one-shot "Hitler Baby, One More Time".
+He worked as an artist on Half-Life: Alyx, and co-wrote with Sean Vanaman the August 23, 2017 issue of the Rick and Morty comic series, for the one-shot "Hitler Baby, One More Time".